Navidium-Group/handbook/docs/Remote Guidelines/communication.md

 We strongly believe in becoming more Async in our daily work.
 This helps people feel not as restricted to their desk and getting out and taking a walk for example during the day when they need it.

-We striving to continue to get better and here are some of the ways so far we've tried to make our daily tasks more Async
+We're striving to continue to get better and here are some of the ways so far we've tried to make our daily tasks more Async

 - Use geekbot for things like standups instead of a set synchronous meeting every day
 - Track coding work or conversations as much as possible in issues, PR's or tickets